 Tire pressure maintenance is something we did not take seriously enough during our first year of RVing.
 I have no idea how we’ve made it this far without any crazy tire incidents!
 We are changing that mentality in our second year on the road by purchasing this handy device.

 The VIAIR 300P-RVS is easy to use.
-You simply clamp it a 12-volt battery, which in our situation would be either the battery in our RV or truck, then connect the chuck to the valve stem on your tire.
-Next, walk far away (in case something crazy goes down, they give you 30 feet of coiled tube for your safety) and then let it rip!
+You simply clamp in a 12-volt battery, which in our situation would be either the battery in our RV or truck, then connect the chuck to the valve stem on your tire.
+Next, walk far away (in case something crazy goes down, they give you 30 feet of coiled tube for your safety), and let it rip!

-I did not understand the need for this product until meeting some full-timers who live out of a teardrop trailer.
+I did not understand the need for this product until I met some full-timers who live out of a teardrop trailer.
 Living out of a small rig means living with a tiny fridge and, more than likely, a cooler as well!